yli96/HSTree/README.md

 `h`: The maximum depth of each HSTree.

 #### 4. `accuracy_value(scores, y, num)`
 The method `accuracy_value` is a helper method to evaluate the test results.
-It prints four values: `True Positive`, `False Positive`, `True Negative` and `False Netative`.
+It prints four values: `True Positive`, `False Positive`, `True Negative` and `False Negative`.
 The inputs are:

 `scores`: A `List` of scores.
 It should be the return value of `StreamingHSTrees()` method.